History of DIG

 A new lease on life

-In 1975, the building was acquired by York Archaeological Trust.
-At first it was used for the storage of finds, and then, in 1990 the Trust set up the Archaeological Resource Centre (ARC) to complement its existing York attraction, JORVIK Viking Centre.
+In 1975, the building was acquired by York Archaeology.
+At first it was used for the storage of finds.
+In 1990 the Trust set up the Archaeological Resource Centre (ARC) to complement its existing York attraction, JORVIK Viking Centre.
 Over the following decade, thousands of people visited the ARC, and now DIG continues to explore the history of York through the amazing archaeology discovered in the city.

 ‘In 2006 YAT received almost £1 million from the Millennium Commision and the Garfield Weston Foundation to help transform the ARC into DIG.
 Launched by Dan and Peter Snow. this unique and innovative project created the hands-on attraction you see today’.